ratcave/ratcave/docs/tutorial4.rst

 All that's left is to apply the texture the screen::

-    screen.texture = cube_texture
+    screen.textures.append(cube_texture)

-.. warning:: The built-in shader that comes with ratcave requires the subject's position to be sent to it throught the **playerPos** uniform.
+.. warning:: The built-in shader that comes with ratcave requires the subject's position to be sent to it through the **playerPos** uniform.
 This may be remedied in future releases, or can be changed in your own custom shaders.
 To do this, use: screen.uniforms['playerPos'] = virtual_scene.camera.position

 Move the Subject
 ----------------